 UPS Additional Handling Charge 2022:

-UPS, the Atlanta-based worldwide freight transportation and logistics services giant.
+The UPS, Atlanta-based worldwide freight transportation and logistics services giant.
 The company confirmed general rate increases (GRI) for 2022.
 The said increases, which will go into effect on December 26, 2021.
 These pricing hikes, according to UPS, serve to finance “ongoing expansion and capability advancements.
 According to UPS, we try to maintain the excellent service levels you need from UPS.”

 Is there a fee for UPS to deliver to a residential address?